spectrum-finance/spectrum/docs/Connector.md

     /// Request the Connector to find a set of TXs to notarize, subject to various constraints.
     RequestTxsToNotarize(NotarizedReportConstraints),
     /// Request the connector to validate the given notarized report and if successful, form and
-    /// submit a transaction to export value that's specified in the notarized report.
+    /// submit a transaction to withdraw value to recipients that are specified in the notarized
-    ExportValue(Box<NotarizedReport<T>>),
+    /// report.
+    ValidateAndProcessWithdrawals(Box<NotarizedReport<T>>),
     /// Instruct the Connector form a TX to process outstanding deposits into SN.
     ProcessDeposits,
     /// Acknowledge that TX was confirmed.